-At this point you can also paint your pot.
-They also sell pigment colors that you can add to the wet mix for a little added color.
+At this point, you can also paint your pot.
+They also sell pigment colors that you can add to the wet mix for a some added color.

 A fern like this Maiden Hair would be a good candidate for this pot, because it likes a good deal of water and doesn’t need a lot of sunlight, so you can put it in a variety of spots indoors and out.